-As you can see, there are numerous ways that the face and mouth can be affected by trauma situations, making each facial trauma case unique.
+There are numerous ways that the face and mouth can be affected by trauma situations, making each facial trauma case unique.
 The area of the face that is injured and the severity of that injury will determine which procedure must be performed to treat the trauma properly.
 In some cases, multiple treatments are necessary to fully restore the face and mouth to its original function and appearance.
-Some of the more commonly seen facial trauma injuries include
+Some of the more commonly seen facial trauma injuries include:

 - Fractured facial bones (cheek, nose, or eye socket)

 - Facial lacerations